owais-khan-git/portfolio/README.md

 ## Running locally

-Clone the repo and open `index.html` in a browser — no build step needed.
+Clone the repo and open `index.html` in a browser, no build step needed.

 ```bash
 git clone https://github.com/owais-khan-git/portfolio.git